 If you don’t feel like hiking, check out this private car and boat tour to Gellert Hill.

 Even though the castle hill is the most popular place in Budapest, it’s still worth visiting.
 Fisherman’s Bastion is absolutely stunning.
 If you want to make this date special, take a photo session on the hill!

-You can either take photos of your lover or just use selfie stick to take photos of two of you.
+You can either take photos of your lover or just use a selfie stick to take photos of two of you.

-#8 Budapest romantic guide
+#8 Romantic Budapest guide

 #9 Budapest romantic guide